Happy 2023 and welcome to my 8 best money saving travel tips, after budgeting, planning and saving thousands of pounds.

 This way, you can book Premium Economy instead of the economy and upgrade your travel experience for the same price.

-For example: Let’s say you want to go for Umrah in Ramadan and you need direct flights because you have children or elderly people with you.
+For example: Let’s say you want to go to Umrah in Ramadan and you need direct flights because you have children or elderly people with you.
 The best way to score a deal is around this time of the year when British Airways has a sale on their flights with up to 35% off.

-However, the majority of people won’t be starting to plan their Umrah or holiday until about 2 months before the trip when prices have soared and there are no more offers available.
+However, the majority of people won’t be starting to plan their Umrah or holiday until about 2 months before the trip when prices have soared, and there are no more offers available.